ctrl-z-9000-times/NEUWON/README.md

 Application to Electroceutical Modeling.
 Bingham CS, Mergenthal A, Bouteiller J-MC, Song D, Lazzi G and Berger TW (2020)
 https://doi.org/10.3389/fncom.2020.00013

+### NMODL

+[TODO: explain what it is and why its important.]

+[TODO: Briefly describe my modifications to the spec.]

+[TODO: Find a citation for NMODL & maybe also link to the documentation.]

 ### Exact Integration